X1 Credit Card Review 2023

 Another main draw to the card is the high credit limit coupled with a competitive interest rate.
-The company’s website suggests the average credit limit is $24,300, with interest rates ranging from 13.00 to 20.00% variable APR.
+CNET reported that, according to X1, the average credit limit is $24,300.
+The card’s interest rates range from 15.25% to 27.50% variable APR.

 The X1 card has been developed with the cardholder’s protection in mind.
-Cardholders can shop anonymously, cancel subscriptions with a click of a button, and create temporary virtual credit cards that can be used to cancel free trials automatically.
+Cardholders can create temporary virtual credit cards to shop anonymously and cancel free trials automatically.

 Who Is the X1 Credit Card Best For?